-What the RU Linguistics Postgrad experience offers you
+What the Rhodes University Linguistics Postgrad experience offers you

-The Department of English Language and Linguistics offers postgraduates a vibrant research community and a supportive environment for study.
+The Department of Linguistics and Applied Language Studies offers postgraduates a vibrant research community and a supportive environment for study.
 With all the facilities of a modern university combined with the charm of a small Eastern Cape city, the department is ideally situated to provide a warm and intimate atmosphere for postgraduate work.
 The department is fairly small and there are about 30 to 40 postgraduate students at any time, with about half in attendance.
 The small size of the department allows us to personalize the learning experience to the needs of individual students as much as possible.
 It also means that our students may sometimes be offered tutoring positions in the department.

-The Department of English Language and Linguistics offers Honours, Master’s and PhD degrees as either dissertation-only or combined short-dissertation-and-coursework options.
+The Department of Linguistics and Applied Language Studies offers Honours, Master’s and PhD degrees as either dissertation-only or combined short-dissertation-and-coursework options.

 To accommodate a wide variety of on- and off-campus students, some of our modules are offered in a compact form and others in an extended form.
 The amount of content and time spent is the same in each format, just the method of delivery varies.
 The compact modules are offered specifically with distance students in mind, allowing them to maintain their home lives elsewhere while studying further; however, all registered students are welcome to select either compact or extended modules, or a mixture of the two, for their degrees.

-- Module 5: The Acquisition of Grammar (Ron Simango)
+Module 5: The Acquisition of Grammar (subject to demand)

 To view more detailed descriptions of each of our postgraduate modules, click here.